 Based on the book by Douglas Preston and Lincoln Child, this movie of the same name does an admirable job of embracing the subject matter and splitting the difference between a police procedural and a monster rampage.
 Tom Sizemore plays the part of what would have been the first Agent Pendergast appearance on film (our loss, really) and Penelope Ann Miller plays the plucky scientist who knows all about the tribal boogum that’s cutting people up in the museum.

 The location was switched to Chicago from New York City, and this meant that the Field Museum, one of my favorite museums in the world, is the major set piece in the movie.
-Despite Sizemore (pre-rehab, if I remember correctly) and Miller doing a bang-up job selling the story and getting their jump-scare on, the star of the show is the creature itself, an amazing blend of practical effects and CGI that is perfectly balanced so as to be fast, large, and terrifying.
-For that we have Stan Winston to thank.
+Despite Sizemore (pre-rehab, if I remember correctly) and Miller doing a bang-up job selling the story and getting their jump-scare on, the star of the show is the creature itself, an amazing blend of practical effects and CGI that is perfectly balanced to be fast, large, and terrifying.
+For that we have the late, great Stan Winston to thank.

 This is, I think, an exemplary version of the monster-rampage plot, with just enough “keep it in the shadows” and jump scares that are not diminished when you finally get a good look at the thing.
-Plot-wise, it breaks very little new ground, but technically, it’s a textbook on how to deliver a good, old-fashioned, by the numbers monster on the loose movie.
+Plot-wise, it breaks very little new ground, but technically, it’s a textbook on how to deliver a good, old-fashioned, by the numbers “creature on the loose movie.”
 That’s important, I think, in this day and age.
 We finally have the technology and know-how to deliver a monster that should allow us to willingly suspend our disbelief.
-Consider this one of the first ones to do that from start to finish.
+Consider this one of the first ones to do that from start to finish._________________________________________________________________________________

 This is one small part of a much larger series of articles, the entirety of which are listed below.
 Enjoy!